The CJM is Free Through December 15! Plan Your Visit.

 Virtual School Tour: The Stories and Art of Ezra Jack Keats

-This award-winning* virtual school tour with hands-on art making is back by popular demand!
-The Stories and Art of Ezra Jack Keats experience is an innovative way to integrate arts and literacy into your first and second-grade classrooms.
-This tour brings a CJM educator to your classroom over Zoom for an interactive tour of past CJM exhibition The Snowy Day and the Art of Ezra Jack Keats, highlighting early literacy concepts, followed by a guided art making session inspired by Keats’s illustrations.
-The perfect complement to an Ezra Jack Keats author study, students will be introduced to Keats’s biography as the son of Jewish immigrants; his path to becoming an artist; and his choice to portray characters of color who reflected the Brooklyn neighborhood where he lived.
+Experience the magical world of Ezra Jack Keats through this award-winning* arts-integration program for first and second grade classrooms!
+This tour brings a CJM educator to your classroom over Zoom for an interactive look at the past CJM exhibition The Snowy Day and the Art of Ezra Jack Keats, highlighting early literacy concepts, followed by a guided art making session inspired by Keats’s illustrations.
+The perfect complement to curricula about exploring one’s neighborhood and community, students will be introduced to Keats’s biography as the son of Jewish immigrants, his path to becoming an artist, and the central role that children of color hold in his books.
 This sixty-minute experience will engage students with an interactive tour, art making, and an optional break in the middle.
 Reserved SFUSD classes receive a free class set of art materials for the art making activity!
-Teachers are also invited to a workshop to gain the tools to bring this to your classroom.

 *Recipient of the 2022 Superintendent's Award for Excellence in Museum Education, awarded jointly by the California Association of Museums and the California Department of Education